 Angela joined the team while active in Service-Learning at Le'ahi Hospital and Garden.
 She was hired as the Bridging Generations pathway leader.
 She has passion for bridging the generational gap between students and the Kupuna in our community.
-Angela is working on her prerequisites to apply to the Occupational Therapy Assistant Program, with the desire to be an OTA.
+Angela is working on her prerequisites to apply to the Physical Therapy Assistant Program, with the desire to be a Physical Therapist in the future.

 To grow in new environment is to give yourself the opportunity to learn and achieve for the future." -ASC